PrangonGhose/Earthbnb-backend/README.md

  Live demo is available [here](https://prangonghose.github.io/Earthbnb-frontend/).

- **N.B: As the API is hosted on a free database, it might take a few minutes for loggin in and signing up.
-Reservation may be faulty due to lag of return status from the API.**
+ **N.B: The backend API is not available due to the restriction on the free account on Render for hosting PostgreSQl databases.**

 <!-- GETTING STARTED -->